abhinavsinha001/spark/docs/sql-migration-guide.md

           </td>
         </tr>
     </table>

-  - Since Spark 3.0, CREATE TABLE without a specific provider will use the value of `spark.sql.sources.default` as its provider.
-In Spark version 2.4 and earlier, it was hive.
-To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.createHiveTableByDefault.enabled` to `true`.

   - Since Spark 3.0, the unary arithmetic operator plus(`+`) only accepts string, numeric and interval type values as inputs.
 Besides, `+` with a integral string representation will be coerced to double value, e.g. `+'1'` results `1.0`.
 In Spark version 2.4 and earlier, this operator is ignored.
 There is no type checking for it, thus, all type values with a `+` prefix are valid, e.g. `+ array(1, 2)` is valid and results `[1, 2]`.
 Besides, there is no type coercion for it at all, e.g. in Spark 2.4, the result of `+'1'` is string `1`.

-  - Since Spark 3.0, day-time interval strings are converted to intervals with respect to the `from` and `to` bounds.
-If an input string does not match to the pattern defined by specified bounds, the `ParseException` exception is thrown.
-For example, `interval '2 10:20' hour to minute` raises the exception because the expected format is `[+|-]h[h]:[m]m`.
-In Spark version 2.4, the `from` bound was not taken into account, and the `to` bound was used to truncate the resulted interval.
-For instance, the day-time interval string from the showed example is converted to `interval 10 hours 20 minutes`.
-To restore the behavior before Spark 3.0, you can set `spark.sql.legacy.fromDayTimeString.enabled` to `true`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1